FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 >
 >5. **[SPACE] is EMERGENCY STOP!** If the robot is behaving in a dangerous way to itself or a human, hit the [SPACE] button immediately!

 Finally, we need to enable our code.
-To do this, open up the **FRC Driverstation** app, and select "Enable".
+To do this, select "Enable" in the FRC Driverstation app

 ![image](FRCDriverStation.png)

 >When the orange light on Chuck starts flashing, that means your code is enabled

 Congratulations!
 You have just successfully written and deployed your first robot program!
-On Wednesday, we will be looking at the RobotContainer
+On Wednesday, we will be looking at Commands and the RobotContainer